Henry James (British Army officer): Career and early life

-Born in 1803 at Rose Vale near St Agnes, Cornwall, he was the fifth son of John James of Truro and Jane, daughter of John Hoskers.
-He attended a grammar school in Exeter, going on to study at the Royal Military Academy, Woolwich; Upon leaving he was commissioned as a second lieutenant in the Royal Engineers on 22 September 1826.
+Born in 1803 at Rose in Vale, Mithian, Cornwall, he was the fifth son of John James of Truro and Jane, daughter of John Hoskers.
+He attended a grammar school in Exeter, going on to study at the Royal Military Academy, Woolwich.
+Upon leaving he was commissioned as a second lieutenant in the Royal Engineers on 22 September 1826.
 He was promoted to captain in 1846 and then to Colonel in 1857.

 In 1827 he joined the Ordnance Survey and spent the majority of his career working for it, mainly in Ireland, though after a brief stint at the Admiralty, he eventually climbed through the ranks to take charge of the Edinburgh Office of the Ordnance Survey in 1850.
-His appointment to become head of the Ordnance Survey was controversial as his father-in-law Major-General Edward Watson RE aided him above two more obvious candidates.
+His appointment to head of the Ordnance Survey was controversial, as his father-in-law, Major General Edward Watson, RE, aided him above two more obvious candidates.

-He married Anne, the daughter of Major General Watson, Royal Engineers.
+He had married Anne Emma Watson, daughter of Major General Edward Watson, RE, at St John's, Paddington, London, the Rev. Capel Molyneux, on 13 February 1845.

 Director-General

 In 1854, at the age of 51, he became Superintendent of the Ordnance Survey, taking over from Lieutenant Colonel Lewis Hall.
 He was far more experienced than his predecessor having worked most of his life for the Survey.
 Upon assuming the directorship, Sir Henry became involved in the battle of the scales.
 While the Ordnance Survey had surveyed a large part of the country, the scale at which the maps should be made and what was the most useful had yet to be decided.
-Sir Henry was a firm believer in the 1.2500 scale, and he used his position to effect this change despite the less than full approval of his superiors.
+Sir Henry was a firm believer in the 1:2500 scale, and he used his position to effect this change despite the less than full approval of his superiors.

 James created a photography department to the Ordnance Survey in 1855 as a means of reducing the scale of maps.
 He claimed to have invented photozincography, a photographic method of producing printing plates.
 In fact, the process had been developed by two of his staff.
 However James was the driving force behind using the process to create and publish a facsimile of the Domesday Book in the 1860s.
 Sir Henry has been called, by T. Owen, one of the greatest image builders the Ordnance Survey ever had, because Sir Henry made all the advances he and his department made freely available.
 This was taken up by many foreign governments who were suitably impressed, the Queen of Spain making him a member of the Order of Isabella the Catholic in 1863; which he added to his knighthood of 1860 for services to science.

 Sir Henry James continued using his photozincographic process to preserve historic manuscripts.
 He went on to publish a whole series of English historical documents, the process of which continued on after his death.
 Similarly he ordered the Ordnance Survey of Jerusalem which was commissioned to help improve the water supply to the city.
 A copy of this map still survives at the National Archives.